rsvim/rfc/0-Principles.md

 4. Scripts and plugins.
 5. And more to name.

-But to re-invent VIM instead of simply covnerting the project to another language, new designs/solutions will be introduced, old and out-dated things will be deprecated.
+But to re-invent VIM, instead of simply covnerting the project to another language, new designs/solutions will be introduced, old and out-dated things will be deprecated.
 Here're some topics come to me:

 1. Use Rust as the developing language, as it has so much benefits on language features, performance and the great ecosystem.
 2. Provide a consistent scripting runtime environment (or a virtual machine), with builtin support for: